Skip to Content

 Abby Carpenter, MPH, MSW

-Abby is the Clinical-Community Connections Program Manager for UPMC Children’s Hospital of Pittsburgh's Division of Community Health.
+Abby is the Clinical-Community Connections Manager for UPMC Children’s Hospital of Pittsburgh's Division of Community Health.
 With a passion for public health and social justice, she strives to expand and support health systems that value the social health of patients.
 Abby focuses on facilitating stronger relationships between providers and community organizations in an effort to better connect families with supportive resources to help meet basic needs.
 She provides education and training around the impact of food insecurity on child health, while also supporting the implementation of evidence-based approaches to identifying and addressing household food insecurity.
 Abby spends her personal time attending concerts, exploring new places, and finding television shows worthy of her attention.